Sleep Deprivation

 Introduction

 Do you have trouble falling asleep, or toss and turn all night?
 Do you stress out when you go to bed because you know you won’t sleep?
 Everyone loses sleep occasionally, and many of us don’t need as much sleep as others – but all these sleep issues can become emotional issues, physical as well as addiction problems.
-The topic for June is Sleep Deprivation.
-Are you sleep deprived?
-Stay up worrying about what you have to face the next day?
-This information can help.

-Most adults need approx 7 - 8 hrs of sleep each night.
+Insomnia Most adults need approx 7 - 8 hrs of sleep each night.
 But it’s different for each one of us.
 So how do you know how many hours you need?
 You’ll know what you need, if you’re not tired the next day.
 And you should also know that insomnia is NOT really a serious health problem.
 It can however, make you depressed, irritable and you’re more prone to having accidents.
-Treatment

 The key to treating sleep loss it to ask yourself why you can’t get to sleep.
 Do you have physical pain?
 Are you nervous about a problem or situation and it’s spinning around in your head etc. The key is to discover the cause of your sleep deprivation, so you can put it behind you.
 But if you have a serious medical condition you should always consult a physician.